New Year’s Solutions

 Respond to urgent email messages within the month they were sent.

-When the Jehovah witnesses knock on the door, give them a long uncomfortable hug, and ask for more pamphlets so I can distribute them to the neighbours they may have missed.
+When the Jehovah witnesses knock on the door, give them a long uncomfortable hug, and ask for extra pamphlets in case you lose them .

 Start acting like a grumpy old man, so that transition is not so difficult when I get older.